 CHRISTUS Health Plan understands that when providers leave or are terminated from the Plan, members may require coverage for a period to ensure continuity of treatment.
-Members being treated by a provider whose contracted status has been terminated may be able to continue ongoing treatment for covered services for up to ninety (90) days after the effective date the of the termination.
-In addition, pregnant members can continue care with a former in-network provider through delivery and any postpartum care related to the delivery.
+Members being treated by a provider whose contracted status has been terminated may be able to continue ongoing treatment for covered services for up to ninety (90) days after the effective date of termination.
+In addition, pregnant members in their second or third trimester may be able to continue care with a former in-network provider through delivery and any postpartum care related to the delivery.